 “How was your trip to Florida?” everyone asks.

-It was AMAZING.
-Oh my gosh.
-I didn’t want to leave.
-I’m ready to go back already.
-And this is so true.
-I enjoyed Boca Raton and Miami Beach so much that I’m thinking about moving down there.
-They’re so beautiful and inviting.
+It was AMAZING!
+I didn’t want to leave and I’m ready to go back already.
+My company brought me along on a business trip and I had the most wonderful time.
+I enjoyed Boca Raton Florida and Miami Beach so much that I’m thinking about moving down there someday.
+They are so beautiful and inviting.
 You feel like you’re in luxury everywhere you go.
 And who wouldn’t like that, right?

-My boss wanted me to arrive Thursday morning before any of the board members, so I had to take an early flight.
-My flight left at 9:00am.
-So I had to wake up at 5:30am to get ready, take the train to the airport, and make it in time for boarding.
-I woke up at 5:30, left my apartment around 6:45, got to the train station at 7:10, arrived at the airport at 8:00, and made it to the gate 10 minutes before boarding began.
-Luckily everything went very smoothly.
-I arrived in Fort Lauderdale at 11:05am.
+I took a 9am flight so I had to wake up at 5:30am to get ready, take the train to the airport, and make it in time for boarding. and arrived Thursday morning around 11am.
+My arrival at the gate was 10 minutes before boarding began.
+I arrived in Fort Lauderdale around 11:00am.

 Once I got to the Fort Lauderdale airport, there was a gentleman waiting for me in a fancy grey vest as I exited the arrivals area.
 He escorted me and my luggage to a black Lincoln sedan and drove me 25 minutes to the Boca Raton Resort & Club where I stayed for 2 nights.
 The drive from the airport to the Boca Raton Resort & Club was beautiful.
 Dozens of palm trees lined the streets and the buildings were pink with Spanish inspired design.
 The architecture was beautiful, and the town gave off a luxury beach-town vibe.